Forum on Minority Issues

 Marin Browne, speaking on behalf of the Ma’ona Association for Human Rights, supported by GICJ, raised concerns over the shrinking civic space for defenders of Muslim rights in France and the French speaking world.
 He noted that states permit vague definitions of terrorism to shut down organizations that support minority groups in France, predominantly those belonging to the Muslim community.

-Regarding the critical issue of the situation in Iraq, Farah Caïdi, on behalf of the GICJ, raised concerns about the impact of systematic minority violations.
+Regarding the critical issue of the situation in Iraq, Farah C., on behalf of GICJ, raised concerns about the impact of systematic minority violations.
 In addition, Farah highlighted the significant failures to protect minorities against violations that disproportionately affect them in Iraq, including the failure of states to raise discrimination, exclusion and human rights violations.
 She stressed the need for a binding treaty to fill a major gap and be an instrument in the hands of civil society to put pressure on the International Community.

 $